satchid/satchid/README.md

 ## QA Automation Engineer!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Learn more about k6 and performance testing.
+- 🥅 2024 Goals: Learn more about using OpenAI for testing.
 - ⚡ Fun fact: I love to eat and see new places.

 ### Bio:
-- 🏢 I'm currently working remotely for Exact Payments.
+- 🏢 I'm currently looking for my next gig.
 - 💬 I can talk about robot framework, playwright, qa stuff in general.
 - :email: satchid.das@gmail.com